redwin21/n-body-problem/README.md

 - Python for scripting
 - Jupyter Lab for testing scripts
 - AWS EC2 for computing power
-- MongoDB for data dumping
+- MongoDB and PyMongo for real-time data dumping
+- AWS S3 for final data storage
 - Pandas and Numpy for data manipulation
 - Matplotlib for visualizations
 - SciPy for ODE solvers